neurosnap/starfx/docs/posts/store.md

 `immer` under-the-hood to ensure immutability.
 So we no longer need reducers for immutability.

-Further, I argue, placing the business logic for updating state inside reducers (via switch-cases) makes understanding business logic harder.
+Further, we argue, placing the business logic for updating state inside reducers (via switch-cases) makes understanding business logic harder.
 Instead of having a single function that updates X state slices, we have X functions (reducers) that we need to piece together in our heads to understand what is being updated when an action is dispatched.

-With all of this in mind, `starfx/store` takes all the good parts of `redux` and removes the need for reducers entirely.
+With all of this in mind, `starfx` takes all the good parts of `redux` and removes the need for reducers entirely.
 We still have a single state object that contains everything from API data, UX, and a way to create memoized functions (e.g. selectors).
 We maintain immutability (using `immer`) and also have a